 Ashley is a born and raised New Yorker.
 She grew up singing in church and always loved performing.
 While in New York, Ashley performed in over a dozen shows, including singing at Carnegie Hall, Lincoln Center, the Macy's Thanksgiving Day Parade, 54 Below, and more.
-She left New York City to attend Harvard University where she pursued a degree in Sociology with a minor in Theater, and a certificate in Spanish, and an award for her Artistic Achievement.
+She left New York City to attend Harvard University where she graduated a semester early with a degree in Sociology, a minor in Theater, a certificate in Spanish, and an award for her Artistic Achievement.
 She's now based in NYC and pursuing her career full-time.
 You can catch her on the road this year with the hit Broadway National Tour of Hamilton.
 Check out the News section for more highlights or download Ashley's headshot and resume below!

 Playing Natalie in a new take on Next to Normal

-Most recently, Ashley revived the role of Natalie in Tom Kitt and Brian Yorkey's Pulitzer Prize-winning musical Next to Normal at Westport Country Playhouse.
+Ashley recently revived the role of Natalie in Tom Kitt and Brian Yorkey's Pulitzer Prize-winning musical Next to Normal at Westport Country Playhouse.
 Directed and choreographed by Marcos Santana, the show centered a mixed Afro-Latiné family as they navigated the nuances of mental illness.
 Ashley and the star cast received rave reviews!
 Tom Kitt said the production was “beautiful and riveting… performed by a powerhouse cast.”
 Check out a couple other highlights:

 “Ashley LaLonde is agonizingly perfect as the daughter who yearns for a simple, even dull existence.” - Bonnie Goldberg, CT Insider